 Looking at the pictures of the disaster and thinking about all the victims right in the place where this happened was shocking, I can’t even imagine how survivors still feel today.

-After exploring what Galle had to offer, we had lunch at Amangalle hotel, where I enjoyed a delicious “Ayurveda lunch”, arguably the best vegetarian meal I had in Sri Lanka, made with beetroot curry, papaya curry, gotukola herb, garlic curry, different types of veggies and red rice.
+After exploring what Galle had to offer, we had lunch at the lovely Amangalla Hotel, where I enjoyed a very much needed “Ayurveda lunch”, arguably the best vegetarian meal I had in Sri Lanka, made with beetroot curry, papaya curry, gotukola herb, garlic curry, different types of veggies and red rice.

 One of the highlights of southern Sri Lanka is whale spotting, which is best experienced from Mirissa, a town not far from Galle.
 Although this was one of the reasons why we headed there, everybody advised not to as it was not the right time (the best time is from November to April, during their mating season) and very likely we wouldn’t have seen any.
 This is why, bent as we were on admiring the local wildlife, we headed to Yala, where is a national park with a great range of wild animals and, the undisputed stars, 25 leopards.

-Obviously, since they are the stars, leopards act precious and are all but easy to spot.
+Leopards here are the stars, so they act precious and are all but easy to spot.

 Actually most of the times safari-goers don’t even see any of them.
 This is probably why, merely ten minutes after we entered the park, the driver and our guide burst into an ovation pointing at a mating couple of leopards.
 It was a fraction of a second, but those animals are just gorgeous.
 They could chew us up in less than no time but as proper cats they looked at us and quickly scuttle away.
 They reminded me of one of my cats, my little wide-eyed and scared felines, which I started looking at with much more respect since I got back home, sometimes wondering whether they would get along with the leopards or not.

-These were our only stops in the south, after which we headed back to Colombo for our friend Raashid’s wedding, which was the reason of my trip to Sri Lanka, to resume our journey north a couple of days later.
-We’ve seen beautiful places, stay tuned as this will be the focus of my next posts.
+These were our only stops in the south, after which we headed back to Colombo for our friend Raashid’s wedding, which was the reason for my trip to Sri Lanka, to resume our journey north a couple of days later.